 Nothing is better than a good cuddle with your pup, but it creates some additional cleaning if you sleep with your pet.
 If you have a fabric headboard and bedframe, vacuum it along with your mattress each time you change your sheets.
 A mattress protector will also cut down on the amount of pet hair and dander but will need to be cleaned regularly along with your sheets.

-Tightly woven silk, linen, and cotton sheets with a high thread count do the best job at repelling pet hair.
+Tightly woven silk, linen, and cotton sheets with a high thread count do the best job of repelling pet hair.
 Because of the static-cling factor, avoid sheets made of synthetic fibers that attract pet hair.
-When you sleep with your pet, you will need to wash your sheets at least once a week, considering purchasing durable sheets that can stand up to frequent washes.
+When you sleep with your pet, you will need to wash your sheets at least once a week.
+Consider purchasing durable sheets that can stand up to frequent washes.

-It will be no surprise that your pet’s bed is literally a den of pet-hair.
+It will be no surprise that your pet’s bed is literally a den of dog or cat hair.
 Choose a pet bed that is easy to wash.
 Between washes, consider shaking them outside, vacuuming, or, depending on the bed, tossing them in the dryer.

 #23 Bedroom Hiding Places

 Pet hair has superpowers and likes to fly around unnoticed.
 It loves to hang out on your ceiling fan blades, on top of windows, molding, and even lampshades.
-Use a microfiber-cloths to wipe them down during weekly cleanings.
+Use a microfiber cloth to wipe them down during weekly cleanings.

 #24 Under and Behind the Fridge

 Use a Swiffer duster or vacuum with a small attachment to catch the pet hair under the front of the fridge.
 Some fridges have a removable grill that you can vacuum to remove dust…and…err…pet hair.
 This is another reason to regularly vacuum the refrigerator coils at the back of the fridge.